Mission Valley (shopping mall): History

-In 2012 the Seau's restaurant closed after Junior Seau's death and was replaced by a Buffalo Wild Wings in 2013.
-Meanwhile, at the power center Borders Books & Music closed and was converted into Giant Book Sale under a short lease until 2012.
+In 2012 the Seau's restaurant closed after Junior Seau's death and was replaced by Buffalo Wild Wings in 2013.
+Meanwhile, at the power center Borders closed and was converted into Giant Book Sale under a short lease until 2012.
 Trader Joe's and Ulta Beauty opened up in the former Borders Books & Music location in 2013.
 In 2014 Loehmann's, liquidated their location and was replaced by a Bloomingdale's the outlet store and Tender Greens restaurant a year later in 2015.
 In late 2016 the indoor food court by Macy's Home and Furniture was shuttered, and a few months after that Sport Chalet had filed for bankruptcy and closed in 2016 as well.
 In 2017, Golfsmith was converted into a Golf Galaxy store.
 In March 2017, the Macy's closed as the chain closed 68 stores across the country.
 The Macy's Home and Furniture store remains open at Mission Valley and a regular Macy's store remains open at nearby Fashion Valley Mall.
 In April 2018 Ruby's Diner, posted on their doors that they have closed their location at the center after being there for more than 20 years.
 In 2018, Michaels moved into the former Sport Chalet space, taking over the part that faced the north parking lot.
-F21 Red (Forever 21's clearance store) also opened in the sub-divied former Sport Chalet location that year removing mall access to Michaels, but closed only a year after they had opened since they announced a restructuring of the company by closing 41 stores after filing for Chapter 7 bankruptcy.
+F21 Red (Forever 21's clearance store) also opened in the sub-divided former Sport Chalet location that year removing mall access to Michaels, but closed only a year after they had opened since they announced a restructuring of the company by closing 41 stores after filing for Chapter 7 bankruptcy.